ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction

 \subsection{LLM Collaboration}

 LLM Collaboration state aims to reduce inferential variance.
-Through parallel analysis by multiple agents, it transforms \textbf{Multi-Source Information Matrix} from the previous stage into a structured evidence pool, which provides a stable decision basis for the subsequent adversarial debate.
+Through parallel analysis by multiple agents, it transforms the \textbf{Multi-Source Information Matrix} from the previous stage into a structured evidence pool, which provides a stable decision basis for the subsequent adversarial debate.
 As illustrated in Figure \ref{fig:matrix}, the matrix systematically integrates 4 information sources that are orthogonal and complementary in evidence distribution:

-\begin{itemize}[noitemsep, topsep=2pt, leftmargin=1em, rightmargin=1em] \item \textit{In-news Information:} It comes from the original text of the target news and provides the basic core content. \item \textit{Out-of-news Information:} It comes from Open Web retrieval and offers the broadest instant facts. \item \textit{LLM internal Knowledge:} It comes from the model's prior knowledge and provides generalized common sense. \item \textit{LLM external Knowledge:} It comes from Wikipedia retrieval and provides the most precise summary for the core entities. \end{itemize}
+\begin{itemize}[noitemsep, topsep=2pt, leftmargin=1em, rightmargin=1em] \item \textit{In-news Information:} Comes from the original text of the target news and provides the basic core content. \item \textit{Out-of-news Information:} Comes from Open Web retrieval and provides the most timely and broadest materials. \item \textit{LLM internal Knowledge:} Comes from the model's prior knowledge and provides generalized common sense. \item \textit{LLM external Knowledge:} Comes from Wikipedia retrieval and provides the most precise summary for the core entities. \end{itemize}

 The subsequent analysis decomposes the tasks and assigns them to agents with distinct roles, so that each agent focuses on a specific quadrant of the matrix for specialized processing.